LinHong149/Robeartics-Centerstage/README.md

 * Adds support for allowing the user to edit the comment for the runOpMode block.
 * Adds parameterDefaultValues field to @ExportToBlocks.
 This provides the ability for a java method with an @ExportToBlocks annotation to specify default values for method parameters when it is shown in the block editor.
 * Make LinearOpMode blocks more readable.
 The opmode name is displayed on the runOpMode block, but not on the other LinearOpMode blocks.
-* Added support to TensorFlow Object Detection for using a different frame generator, instead of Vuforia.
+* Added support to org.firstinspires.ftc.teamcode.teleop.TensorFlow Object Detection for using a different frame generator, instead of Vuforia.
   Using Vuforia to pass the camera frame to TFOD is still supported.
 * Removes usage of Renderscript.
 * Fixes logspam on app startup of repeated stacktraces relating to `"Failed resolution of: Landroid/net/wifi/p2p/WifiP2pManager$DeviceInfoListener"`